miladyboy/wingman/tasks/Tasks.md

 - [ ] Handle large images (currently times out with a 400 error); maybe resize images.
 - [ ] The loading animation isn't starting as soon as I send my images.
 It should also start optimistically.
 - [ ] Add prettier so that we keep consistent styling.
+- [ ] Fix the ugly messages that I get when the tests run.
+- [ ] Establish a proper way to run supabase migrations and bring the production schema into a single initializer migration commited to git.

 ## Features
 - [ ] Replace the confirmation alert for deleting a message with a nicer component. *ux*